wikinderbear/wikinder-rebase-2025-12-10/Music-notation-on-a-computer.md

 LilyPond notation is useful for writing simple scores.
 It is less interchangeable, although python-ly provides limited support for converting to MusicXML.

-Below, you'll find LilyPond fragments for various nursery rhymes.
-For the full source code and conversion instructions, see [#How to convert LilyPond files](#how-to-convert-lilypond-files).
+Below, you'll find LilyPond fragments for nursery rhymes.
+For the full code and conversion instructions, see [#How to convert LilyPond files](#how-to-convert-lilypond-files).
 All files are available in [my repo](https://github.com/yuukiarchive/sheetmusic).

 ## Row, Row, Row Your Boat